30 BEAUTIFUL Banff Lakes You Have To Visit

 The view over Helen Lake

-Helen Lake is a beautiful Banff lake along the Icefields Parkway, and the hike starts across the Parkway from Bow Lake.
+Helen Lake is a beautiful lake along the Icefields Parkway, and the hike starts across the Parkway from Bow Lake.
 To get to Helen Lake, you must hike in on a moderate trail for 6km (one way).
 The trail is well-maintained and absolutely stunning, with views of mountains and blooming wildflowers everywhere!

 Bring lunch here, enjoy the views, and keep an eye out for hoary marmots.
 Due to the stunning alpine meadow views out to Mount Hector, the hike can draw a crowd, so be prepared for limited parking.